 - Book ahead.
 Perhaps you can get last minute deals, but I’ve seen the best deals 4 to 11 months before my departure date.

 - Keep looking – even try the same dates again and again – because you can have different results!
 (This happened to me and I ended up getting a deal on my favorite airline at a reasonable price!)

-- If you find a good deal, grab it!
+- If you find a good deal, grab it IMMEDIATELY!
 (And just in case, you have 24 hours to refund a ticket).
-This also happened to me, except I Iost an amazing deal while the “planners” were faffing about.
+This also happened to me, except I Iost an amazing deal while the “planners” in my party were faffing about.
 Sometimes it pays to be spontaneous!

 - Scott’s Cheap Flights – I learned this site from the Queen of flight deals christinascucina.com.
 I highly recommend checking out her review of Scott’s Cheap Flights.